USS Hoel (DD-533)

+USS Hoel (DD-533) was a Fletcher-class destroyer built for the United States Navy during World War II.
+She was named after Lieutenant Commander William R. Hoel.
+Commissioned in 1943, she is famous for helping to fend off a much larger Japanese center force at the Battle off Samar during the Battle of Leyte Gulf on 25 October 1944.
+She most notably assisted in forcing the battleship Yamato to retire from the battle with torpedo strikes.
+However, she did not live to tell the tale, first being crippled by gunfire from the battleship Nagato and the heavy cruiser Haguro, then finished off by Yamato's secondary armament.
+Hoel was awarded with the United States Presidential Unit Citation, Hoel received the Philippine Presidential Unit Citation and five battle stars for her service during the second world war.

 Design and characteristics

-The s were designed, beginning in October 1939, to be large enough to adequately carry the armament of the preceding Gleaves-class destroyers.
+The Fletcher-class destroyers were designed, beginning in October 1939, to be large enough to adequately carry the armament of the preceding Gleaves-class destroyers.
 From January 1940 to the end of World War II, 175 Fletcher-class destroyers were built.

 As a Fletcher-class, Hoel displaced 2100 LT under her standard load and 2544 LT at full load.
 She had an overall length of 376 ft 6 in, with a draft of 13 ft 6 in and beam of 39 ft 4 in.
 She was powered by two General Electric steam turbines and four Babcock & Wilcox boilers, which produced 60,000 shp and a top speed of 38 kn.
 With a fuel capacity of 492 ST of fuel oil, Hoel had a range of 6500 nmi at 15 kn.
 She was crewed by 273 enlisted men and officers.

 Hoel's armor measured 0.75 in thick on its sides and 0.5 in on the deck over its machinery.
 Her primary armament consisted of a main battery of five dual-purpose 5 in/38 cal. guns, guided by a Mark 37 Gun Fire Control System, ten 21 in torpedo tubes guided by a Mark 27 Torpedo Fire Control System, and six depth charge projectors with two tracks guided by a Mark 27 Depth Charge Fire Control System.
 Her anti-aircraft battery was made up by ten 40 mm Bofors guns and seven 20 mm Oerlikon cannons, each guided by a Mark 51 Fire Control System.
 She was equipped with a QC series sonar.